 The products below were chosen for quality, price, type, and other shopping considerations to help you find one of the best pool heaters for relaxing in your warm pool.

-The Raypak 336K BTU Digital Ignition Natural Gas Pool Heater has an electronic ignition that automatically starts the heater when the temperature of the pool falls below the temperature that you set on the microprocessor-controlled thermostat.
+The Raypak Electronic Ignition Natural Gas Pool Heater has an electronic ignition that automatically starts the heater when the temperature of the pool falls below the temperature that you set on the microprocessor-controlled thermostat.
 The LCD digital display clearly indicates this set temperature and provides accurate temperature readings so you can see how effectively the heater is warming the water.

 This natural gas pool heater has a mid-range to high rating at 336,000 BTUs.
 This is partially because of the copper fin tube heat exchanger, made from a single piece of copper for maximum heat transfer potential.
 The pool heater also is compatible with most major pool control systems, but like most gas pool heaters, it has a higher price than electric or solar options.